telerik/kendo-ui-core/docs/controls/hybrid/listview/overview.md

         });
     </script>

-## Link Items
+### Link Items

-The mobile ListView will automatically style items with a single link element inside, adding a details indicator.
+The mobile ListView automatically styles items with a single link element inside, adding a details indicator.

-### ListView with link items
+The example below demonstrates a Hybrid UI ListView with link items.

+###### Example

     <ul data-role="listview">
       <li><a href="#foo">Foo</a></li>
       <li><a href="#bar">Bar</a></li>
     </ul>

-## Detail Buttons
+### Detail Buttons

 Mobile ListView integrates with nested DetailButton widgets.
-These buttons are best suited when the user should be able to execute more than one action on a given row.
-Detail buttons support 4 default data-styles: **contactadd**, **detaildisclose**, **rowinsert** and **rowdelete**, along custom icons through the data-icon attribute.
+These buttons are best suited when users should be able to execute more than one action on a given row. besides custom icons, the detail buttons support four default data-styles through the data-icon attribute:

+* `contactadd`
+* `detaildisclose`
+* `rowinsert`
+* `rowdelete`

 One row can contain both regular links and detail buttons.

-### ListView with Detail Buttons
+The example below demonstrates a Hybrid UI ListView with detail buttons.

+###### Example

     <ul data-role="listview" data-style="inset" data-type="group">
         <li>